 Not able to get a day-use reservation?

 If you're unable to secure a day-use reservation, there are a couple options.
 First, you can show up at the bus staging area and check in with a Parks Canada employee to be put on a wait list.
 If this option is unsuccessful, you can walk in along the 11 km access road.
 The route is not terribly grueling, nor is it scenic, it's merely a way to get to the Lake O’Hara backcountry.
 If you are walking in, be sure to calculate this mileage into your day as you may not be able to cover as much trail.
 The good news is that you can take the outgoing bus without a reservation.

 Our recommended way to experience this truly breathtaking area is to spend multiple days exploring the trails.
 There are four overnight options, each with a different reservation system.

 1. Camp at the Lake O’Hara Campground

 The campground at Lake O’Hara has 30 sites available.
-In order to obtain a camping reservation, you need to call the reservation system (1-250-343-6433) exactly three months before your anticipated date.
+In order to obtain a camping reservation, you need to call the reservation system (1-250-343-6433) exactly three months before your anticipated date, beginning April 2nd for the 2018 season.
 Reservations are usually fully booked within a couple hours of opening.
 If you obtain a camping reservation, you are guaranteed a reserved spot on an ingoing bus.